-Capabilities-Based Analysis (CBA), as presented here, is a modification of the doctrine used within the DoD, but significantly streamlined and re-focused on SC with foreign security forces, especially in light of new authorities granted by Congress.
+Capabilities-Based Analysis (CBA), as presented here, is a modification of the doctrine used within the DOD, but significantly streamlined and re-focused on SC with foreign security forces, especially in light of new authorities granted by Congress.
 This is not, by any means, the only way planners analyze problems and recommend solutions, but this method has been successful.

 For many SCOs, this may be (or seem to be) a daunting task.
 Indeed, many SCOs consist of only one or two military service members.
-It is entirely possible that the partner nation needs assistance with one of their services for which the SCO is understaffed.
-The first stop, of course, is to reach out to the SDO/DATT and the military attachés in the DAO who understand the partner nation's military and security forces.
+It is entirely possible that the international partner needs assistance with one of their services for which the SCO is understaffed.
+The first stop, of course, is to reach out to the SDO/DATT and the military attachés in the Defense Attaché Office (DAO) who understand the international partner's military and security forces.
 The SCO can also reach out to the CCMD and its components to bring in experts to help with analysis.
 The SCO may also need to reach out to interagency partners for those with the needed subject-matter expertise.
 It is not uncharacteristic for U.S. military officers to have just a cursory knowledge of the other services.
 Trying to determine strengths and weaknesses requires a more finely tuned analysis.
-If part of the reason for their capability gap is resource management, most planners do not have the background to help a partner nation set up a Planning, Programming, Budgeting, and Execution system to improve their resource management.
-If the partner nation has a human resource management issue, most planners are not qualified to help a partner nation revamp their personnel system.
-Also, how many planners can design a Professional Military Education (PME) system for a partner nation?
-Often, planners will need to be able to bring in experts to help develop a plan.
+If part of the reason for their capability gap is resource management, most planners do not have the background to help a international partner set up a Planning, Programming, Budgeting, and Execution system to improve their resource management.
+If the international partner has a human resource management issue, most planners are not qualified to help a international partner revamp their personnel system.
+Also, how many planners can design a Professional Military Education (PME) system for a international partner?
+Often, planners will need, and should bring in experts to help develop a plan.